-As a seasoned and diverse climber of over 25 years, my experiences range from a self-guided summit on Denali to long ice routes in the Canadian Rockies, Desert towers to bold expanses of Colorado granite.
+As a seasoned and diverse climber of almost 30 years, my experiences range from a self-guided summit on Denali to long ice routes in the Canadian Rockies, Desert towers and bold expanses of Colorado granite.
 Trad, Sport, Rock, Ice, Mixed, Big Wall, Alpine, I continue to enjoy it all.
 Although I engage all disciplines, I feel I excel at Ice climbing, leading ice in the WI6 range.
 I have competed in numerous Ice/Drytool comps including: Bozeman Ice Festival, Ouray Ice Festival and the Vail/Teva/Eddie Bauer Winter Games.
 I continue to develop routes and have numerous routes on the rock, ice and mixed terrain, in a handful of states.
 My climbing skills pour over in to the canyoneering realm, with many descents in UT and AZ.
 My climbing guide, Ice Climbing Pennsylvania, was not only an eye-opener to me but countless ice climbers along the Eastern US.
 Like my MTB guidebooks, its truly and extension of my soul.

 I started sharpening ice gear over 20 years ago and have come to perfect the art.
 Over the years I have honed the skills from basic crampon sharpening to taking a perfectly good ice screw, cutting it in half and expertly crafting a new shorter screw.
-It's a great feeling knowing that I am providing a service to the climbing community that not only allows them to save money but ultimately makes their climbing experience a bit safer.
+It's a great feeling knowing that I am providing a service to the climbing community that not only allows them to save money but ultimately makes their climbing experience a bit easier and safer.

 I'm a jack of all, master of none.
 I don't mind laughing at myself, I enjoy life on this wonderful planet, I try not to stress much and do my best to live each day to the fullest.
 Best said from Ed Abbey "Be a half-hearted activist and a full-time enthusiast..."
 Get out there and get on it!